Hand axe: History and distribution

 In 1969 in the 2nd edition of World Prehistory, Grahame Clark proposed an evolutionary progression of flint-knapping industries (also known as complexes or technocomplexes) in which the "dominant lithic technologies" occurred in a fixed sequence where simple Oldowan one-edged tools were replaced by these more complex Acheulean hand axes, which were then eventually replaced by the even more complex Mousterian tools made with the Levallois technique.

 The oldest known Oldowan tools were found in Gona, Ethiopia.
 These are dated to about 2.6 mya.

 Early examples of hand axes date back to 1.6 mya in the later Oldowan (Mode I), called the "developed Oldowan" by Mary Leakey.
 These hand axes became more abundant in mode II Acheulean industries that appeared in Southern Ethiopia around 1.4 mya.
 Some of the best specimens come from 1.2 mya deposits in Olduvai Gorge.
-They are known in Mousterian industries.

 By 1.8 mya early man was present in Europe.
 Remains of their activities were excavated in Spain at sites in the Guadix-Baza basin and near Atapuerca.
 Most early European sites yield "mode 1" or Oldowan assemblages.
 The earliest Acheulean sites in Europe appear around 0.5 mya.
 In addition, the Acheulean tradition did not spread to Eastern Asia.
 In Europe and particularly in France and England, the oldest hand axes appear after the Beestonian Glaciation–Mindel Glaciation, approximately 750,000 years ago, during the so-called Cromerian complex.
 They became more widely produced during the Abbevillian tradition.